aaronsnoswell/jqTweets/README.md

 ## Markup

-The tweet markup is as follows:
+The tweet markup is desinged to be minimalistic and easy to style.
+It looks kinda like the following;

 ```html
 <div id="tweets">